alexcu2718/compile_time_ls_colours/README.md

 # compile_time_ls_colours

-## EXPERIMENTAL COMMIT USING STD HASHMAP
+## EXPERIMENTAL COMMIT USING ONLY STD

+(unfortunately this is runtime initialised but has no dependencies! )

 The main idea is a compile time hash map (we can't use std hashmap due to complicated reasons)